backyardworlds/wiseview/README.md

 # WiseView
-WiseView website code for displaying unWISE images
+WiseView code for displaying unWISE image blinks

 # License
 This is free and unencumbered software released into the public domain.